zvone187/computer-use-preview-w-video/README.md

 ## Quick Start

-This section will guide you through setting up and running the Computer Use Preview model.
+This section will guide you through setting up and running the Computer Use Preview model, either the Gemini Developer API or Vertex AI.
 Follow these steps to get started.

 ### 1. Installation